What is data mining? A definition, an overview of data mining tools, the process & applications

 Data mining tools are also becoming more user-friendly.
 They claim that users without any programming experience can also achieve appealing results with data mining software.
 Claims such as “no code” or “low code” and drag and drop functionality, among others, are said to promote that user-friendliness.

-Some data mining software vendors specialize in a particular sector, for example agriculture, industry or education.
-Specific market knowledge of the software supplier can be helpful in quickly understanding your business problem that you want to solve with a data mining tool.
+Some data mining software vendors specialize in a particular sector, for example, agriculture, industry, or education.
+Specific market knowledge of the software supplier can be helpful in quickly understanding the business problem that you want to solve with a data mining tool.

 Selection of data mining software: 5 tips